-This course is relevant for applied researchers or statistical researchers that would like to get acquainted with the theory and practice of multiple imputation.
-Participants should have basic understanding of statistical techniques (such as analysis of variance and (non)linear regression) and the concept of statistical inference.
+This course is relevant for applied researchers or statistical researchers that would like to get acquainted with incomplete data theory and the practice of multiple imputation.
+Participants should have a basic understanding of statistical techniques (such as analysis of variance and (non)linear regression) and the concept of statistical inference.

-This course is suitable for students at Master level, Advanced master level en PhD level.
+This course is suitable for students at master, advanced master, and PhD level

 For an overview of all our summer courses offered by the Department of Methodology and Statistics please click here.

 - To enhance participants’ knowledge of imputation methodology;